ThomasWilshaw/ThomasWilshaw.github.io/film_shape.md

 ![Ektachrome sweep matrixed to Rec.709](/docs/assets/images/ektachrome_1931_rec709_artificial.jpg)
 ![Ektachrome achromatic sweep](/docs/assets/images/ektachrome_1931_achromatic_artificial.jpg)

 And here is the film hull compared to the Rec.709 gamut.
+You can again see the slightly suspect looking yellows which do not conform to the overall closed volume one would intuatively expect.

 ![Film gamut compared to the Rec.709 cube](/docs/assets/images/ektachrom_rec709_compare.gif)

-## Verifying the model
+## Verifying the Model
 As a quick test to make sure our modelling wasn't completely off we took some spectral data from an IT8 chart that had been formed on the same film stock and created the corresponding set of patches.
 These were then plotted on the CIE xy chart and matched our synthetic data extremely well.
+You can see how the dyes appear to follwo roughly the same hue flights and at DMax reach similaly far the CIE xy space.

 ![A simulated IT8 chart printed on Ektachrome](/docs/assets/images/IT8_rec709_artificial.jpg)
 ![Simulated IT8 chart plotted on the CIE xy chart](/docs/assets/images/IT8_CIE_xy.jpg)